Tereza Margarida of the Heart of Mary: Beatification

+On July 7, 2011, after receiving the nihil obstat, the preparations for the beatification process began.
 On 4 March 2012 the diocesan phase of the process began, with the collection of testimonies on the legacy of Tereza Margarida of the Heart of Mary.
-The phase was completed on May 12 of the following year, and all the material on Mother Teresa's legacy was sent to the Congregation for the Cause of Saints in the Vatican.
+The phase was completed on May 12 of the following year, and all the material on Teresa Margarida of Mary's legacy was sent to the Congregation for the Cause of Saints.
 On 20 May 2023, Pope Francis declared her venerable.
+The postulator of this cause is Paolo Vilotta.